fawadehsan13/fawadehsan13/README.md

 FAWAD EHSAN

 OBJECTIVE	A leadership position providing business solutions through information technology, utilizing my industry and academic experience, and permitting the expansion of my technical and functional skills.
-PROFESSIONAL EXPERIENCE	o	Sr.Software Engineer
+PROFESSIONAL EXPERIENCE
+Full Stack Developer

 	Tech United USA.
 (05/2022– To Date) 	2B Vision Technologies Lahore, Pakistan.
 (10/2021– 4/2022)
 	Cyber Soft (Pvt) Ltd.Lahore, Pakistan.
 (03/2012 To 09/2021)

 RELEVANT PROJECTS

  Laboratory Information Management System (LIMS) o	It is USA based project a comprehensive LIMS & CRM for infectious Disease,COVID-19,PGx,Toxicology,Hematology and more in one plate